enonic/lib-util/README.md

 * Added content.getParent
 * Added portal.getLocale
 * Source rewritten in ES.next
-* Added many tests with global.app, global.log and libXpContent and libXpPortal fakes.
+* Added many tests with global.app, global.log and libXpContent and libXpPortal fakes
+* Upgraded required version of Enonic XP to 6.14.0, since there is no lib-admin-6.3.1

 ### 1.3.0